nloadholtes/synappio-client/Cookbooks/Onboard-user.md

 API Tokens can be pre-purchased or post-paid, depending on the ESP plan or subscription.
 To determine how many Vetting Tokens you have consumed, insert -v into the curl command line calling the 'POST/list/{list_slug}/job' endpoint.
 If any API call consumes tokens, the summary of tokens consumed will be in the x-synappio-tokens-consumed header

-For instruction on Remediating a list please see the ESP Cookbook entitled Remediation.
+For instruction on Remediating a list read the <a href="https://github.com/synappio/synappio-client/blob/master/Cookbooks/Email-Assurance-Cookbook.md" target="_blank">Email Assurance Cookbook.</a>